LACEWEB SOCIOGRAMS

 Fig 6.

 In this example, each local receives six healing ways via other locals - that is, three from each of the other two locals.
 They each receive three healing ways directly from the enabler.
 That is, they are receiving more from locals than from the enabler.
-Of course, each of the ways were passed on by the enabler.
+Of course, each of the ways was originally passed on by the enabler.

 This process means that locals are receiving twice as much from other locals and these sharings are adapted to local way.
 Locals become the primary source for shared ways.
 The enabler is in the background.